What Do Unitarian Universalists Do?

 Unitarian Universalists have supported sexual values in two generations of outstanding sex education materials.
 Before Our Whole Lives (OWL) was written, we dominated the field of sex education for adolescents with a program called About Your Sexuality.
 Building on the successes of that program, OWL was developed as a curriculum spanning all ages and offering opportunities to think about self care in age-appropriate lessons.

 We have insisted that families arise in the presence of love, and that gender identities don’t dictate love.
 Our support for gay families and gay marriage rights continues in the present.
 Here in Tallahassee, we pursued and received a designation as a Welcoming Congregation, affirming that we not only accept lesbian, gay, bisexual and transgender people into the congregation but that we will actively promote rights and freedoms for all LGBTQ people.

 We have been active in supporting all families as they define themselves in loving, respectful relationships.
 Right relationships are founded in respect.
-We support equality for both partners in a couple, affirming that women who find themselves in abusive relationships should have access to life affirming support for change.
+We support equality for both partners in a couple, affirming that people who find themselves in abusive relationships should have access to life affirming support for change.
 Even when abuse isn’t a part of a relationship, pursuing right relationships is important.
 Many Unitarian Universalist congregations, including our church, have adopted covenants for right relationship that value direct, caring communication within the congregation, even in times of conflict.